shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 To support Shopware translations for your entity, set the `translated` property of the `Field` attribute to `true`.
 This will automatically create a `TranslatedField` for the field and register an `EntityTranslationDefinition` for you.

 Additionally, you can define a `Translations` attribute on a property to enable loading of all translations of the entity.
+This field needs to be nullable, as by default it will not be loaded, but this allows you to add the `translations` association to the criteria to load all translations at once.

 Notice: Properties with the `translated` flag must be nullable.